What does a North American porcupine look like? Porcupine: photo of a porcupine from North America. Population status, threats and protection

 PROTECTION AND PRESERVATION

-Porcupine is considered a pest because it feeds on bark - this leads to the death of trees.
-In some regions, people try to limit its numbers.
+Porcupina is considered a pest because it feeds on bark - this leads to the death of trees.
+In some regions, people are trying to limit its numbers.

-These prickly representatives of the order of rodents settled all over the world.
-They can be found in Africa, South and North America, Asian countries and even Europe.
+These spiny representatives of the rodent order have settled throughout the world.
+They can be found in Africa, South and North America, Asian countries and even in Europe.
 Representatives of different continents differ in their appearance and habits.
-The habitats of the porcupine are usually reflected in the name of the species: South African, Indian, Malay, Javanese, North American.
+The habitats of the porcupine are usually reflected in the name of the species: South African, Indian, Malayan, Javanese, North American.

 The main feature of the porcupine is the quills that cover its back.
-They give the animal a formidable and intimidating appearance, it was this goal that nature pursued when creating this beast.
-The rodent, whose average weight is about 13 kg and a length of approximately 80 cm, carries up to 30 thousand needles.
-In places where porcupines live, there used to be legends that the animals shoot at the enemy with these poisonous needles.
-In fact, light, up to 250 grams, the needles are simply lost and fall off when walking over rough terrain.
-Their poisonousness is also in great doubt, although the injection is quite painful and can cause inflammation in humans.
+They give the animal a menacing and frightening appearance; this is precisely the goal that nature pursued when creating this beast.
+Rodent, average weight which weighs about 13 kg and is approximately 80 cm long, carries up to 30 thousand needles.
+In places where porcupines live, there used to be legends that the animals shoot at the enemy with these poisonous quills.
+In fact, light needles, up to 250 grams, simply get lost and fall off when walking over rough terrain.
+Their toxicity is also highly questionable, although the injection is quite painful and can cause inflammation in humans.

-The air-filled quills serve as floats for the porcupine, which allows them to successfully swim.
-An exotic outfit, donated by nature to the animal for protection, in the human environment has become its enemy.
-It is because of the colorful and long needles that go to jewelry that these animals are most often exterminated.
-The porcupine meat is considered a delicacy.
+The air-filled quills serve as floats for the porcupine, allowing them to swim successfully.
+The exotic outfit, given by nature to the animal for protection, became its enemy in the human environment.
+It is because of the colorful and long needles that are used for decoration that these animals are most often exterminated.
+Porcupine meat is considered a delicacy.

 Spiny animals are considered more mountain animals.
-They can equip long burrows with many corridors in caves, mountain voids, but they also successfully dig themselves.
-Settlements of some species can be found both in the steppes and in the foothills, but even here they choose places with ravines and slopes.
+They can build long burrows with many corridors in caves and mountain voids, but they also successfully dig themselves.
+Settlements of some species can be found in the steppes and foothills, but even here they choose places with ravines and slopes.

 The porcupine is not a predator.
-The diet consists of roots, fruits and berries of plants of the area where porcupines live in nature.
-These vegetarians are not averse to profiting from the fruits of the garden and often raid the farmsteads of peasants.
-Porcupines climb trees well, are nocturnal, and sleep during the day.
-Strong teeth allow the rodent to tear off the bark and gnaw on wood, so much so that over the winter up to a hundred plantings will be destroyed.
+The diet consists of roots, fruits and berries of plants in the area where porcupines live in nature.
+These vegetarians are not averse to profiting from fruits from the garden and often raid peasant farmsteads.
+Porcupines climb trees well and lead night look life, and sleep during the day.
+Strong teeth allow the rodent to tear off bark and gnaw wood, so much so that it will destroy up to a hundred plantings over the winter.

-This species of echinoderms is the most common and typical, also called Asian.
-Quite a large representative of its kind.
+This type of echinoderm is the most common and typical, also called Asian.
+Enough major representative kind.
 There are males weighing 25-27 kg.
-Body length - up to a meter, plus 10-15 cm - tail.
-A beautiful color is the alternation of needles of black-brown and white colors.
+The length of the body is up to a meter, plus 10-15 cm - the tail.
+The beautiful coloring is made up of alternating needles of black-brown and white colors.
 Where do crested porcupines live?
-Their distribution covers almost the entire Middle East region to the southernmost regions of China, India, Sri Lanka.
-It is also found in some countries of Southeast Asia, on
+Their distribution covers almost the entire Middle Eastern region to the southernmost regions of China, India, and Sri Lanka.
+It is also found in some countries of Southeast Asia, in

-Asians eat greens: grass and leaves, they are not averse to dragging grapes, apples, cucumbers from gardens.
+Asians eat greens: grass and leaves, and are not averse to stealing grapes, apples, and cucumbers from gardens.
 Therefore, they settle closer to the cultivated areas.
-In winter, they switch to tree bark.
+In winter they switch to tree bark.

 African echinoderms

 The largest of the African rodents, the South African porcupine reaches 63-80 cm in length and weighs from 1 to 24 kg.
 It is distinguished by long, up to 50 cm, spines and a white line running along the croup.
-The needles on the tail are collected in an elegant bun.
+The quills on the tail are collected in an elegant bunch.
 Where does the porcupine live?
-Mainland Africa, its southern part, is the birthplace of the animal.
+Continent Africa, its southern part, is the homeland of the animal.

 Another representative of this continent is the African brush-tailed porcupine.
 Its range covers the countries of the central part of the continent and the island of Fernando Po.
-It is called the brush-tailed because of the light hair brush at the end of the bare scaly tail.
-This echinoderm rodent swims well, in addition to the usual plant food, it also eats small insects.
+It is named brush-tailed because of the light hair brush at the end of its bare, scaly tail.
+This echinoderm rodent swims well, and in addition to the usual plant food, it also eats small insects.

 Indian porcupine

-In appearance, this beast is similar to an ordinary Asian rodent, has a beautiful black-brown-white color, black head and paws.
-This is the most unpretentious species of porcupines: animals live in the highlands, and in the forest, and in the steppe regions, and even in semi-deserts.
+In appearance, this animal is similar to an ordinary Asian rodent, has a beautiful black-brown-white color, a black head and paws.
+This is the most unpretentious species of porcupines: animals live in the highlands, in forests, in steppe regions, and even in semi-deserts.
 They eat everything vegetable, roots and bulbs.
-Despite the Indian name, it feels good in the mountains of the Caucasus, Central Asia and Kazakhstan.
+Despite the Indian name, it thrives in the Caucasus mountains, Central Asia and Kazakhstan.

 Sumatra and Borneo

-In the forests and agricultural lands of Sumatra, an atypical representative of this family is found: the long-tailed porcupine.
-Its dissimilarity to its counterparts is manifested in the fact that it has very thin and flexible needles, from a distance similar to thick brown bristles.
+In the forests and agricultural lands of Sumatra there is an atypical representative of this family: the long-tailed porcupine.
+Its difference from its fellows is manifested in the fact that it has very thin and flexible needles, which from a distance look like thick brown bristles.
 They are located in the back of the body, closer to the tail.
-The whole appearance of this porcupine resembles an ordinary large rat.
-Long-tailed individuals climb trees and shrubs well, love bamboo shoots, fruits, pineapples.
+The whole appearance of this porcupine resembles an ordinary big rat.
+Long-tailed individuals climb trees and bushes well; they love bamboo shoots, fruits, and pineapples.

-The Sumatran porcupine, which lives only in this place, also lives on.
+There is also a Sumatran porcupine, which lives only in this place.
 This animal is relatively smaller than its relatives.
-The maximum length of the Sumatran endemic is 56 cm, the largest weight is 5.4 kg.
-Its appearance is similar to the long-tailed one - the same thin needles, more reminiscent of bristles.
-The coloration is also brown, but the ends of the setae are white.
+The maximum length of the Sumatran endemic is 56 cm, the most heavy weight- 5.4 kg.
+Its appearance is similar to a long-tailed one - the same thin needles, more reminiscent of bristles.
+The color is also brown, but the ends of the bristles are white.

-The native of Borneo is considered to be the hard-nosed porcupine.
+The rigid-spined porcupine is considered to be native to Borneo.
 Its appearance allows us to attribute it to the relatives of the Sumatran representative, but its needles are harder and larger in size.
-In addition to their usual habitats in forests and mountain ranges, these animals can also be found in cities, where they eat greens and fruits in parks and squares.
+In addition to their usual habitats in forests and mountains, these animals can also be found in cities, where they feed on greenery and fruits in parks and squares.

-Needlewools, which live on both American continents, look very similar to their typical tropical relatives, but are smaller and heavier.
-This is such a mini-copy of real porcupines, more like a hedgehog.
-Americans are evenly spiky, without particularly long spines at the back.
+Spineworts, which live on both American continents, are very similar in appearance to their typical tropical relatives, but are smaller in size and weight.
+This is a mini-copy of real porcupines, more reminiscent of a hedgehog.
+Americans are evenly covered with spines and do not have particularly long spines in the back.

-North American porcupines live in the United States, Canada.
-They hid their spines under a thick coat of wool.
-It is the only species in North America.
+North American porcupines live in the United States and Canada.
+They hid their spines under a thick coat of fur.
+This is the only North American species.

 The southern continent has a large species diversity.
-American porcupines are called tree porcupines, they deftly climb trees, some settle down there for permanent residence in nests or hollows.
-There are species with tenacious tails up to 45 cm long, with which they cling to branches and shrubs.
+American porcupines are called arboreal, they deftly climb trees, some settle there for permanent residence in nests or hollows.
+There are species with tenacious tails up to 45 cm long, with which they cling to branches and bushes.

 Are there porcupines in Europe?

-Rodents with spines are not typical representatives of the European fauna, but nevertheless, there are places in Europe where porcupines live.
-In what country did these heat-loving animals find their place?
-Families of these spine carriers can be found in Greece, Italy, Sicily.
-Common or crested porcupines have long lived here.
-Scientists argue about whether the settlement of porcupines in this area was an evolutionary process, or whether they were brought by the ancient Romans, who were great lovers of porcupine meat.
+Rodents with spines are not classified as typical representatives European fauna, but nevertheless in Europe there are places where porcupines live.
+In what country did these heat-loving animals find a place for themselves?
+Families of these thorn bearers can be found in Greece, Italy, and Sicily.
+Common or crested porcupines have lived here for a long time.
+Scientists debate whether the introduction of porcupines to this area was an evolutionary process, or whether they were brought by the ancient Romans, who were big fans of porcupine meat.
 On the territory of Russia, crested porcupines can be found in the South-Eastern Caucasus.

 International scientific name